-On behalf of Bucknell University, I am pleased to distribute the 2020-2021 Annual Security and Fire Safety Report (ASFSR).
-The ASFSR is prepared annually in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and subsequent amendments specified in the Higher Education Opportunity Act (HEOA), and the reauthorization of the Violence Against Women Act (VAWA).
+On behalf of the dedicated staff at Bucknell University, I am pleased to distribute the 2023 Annual Security & Fire Safety Report (ASR).
+The ASR is prepared annually in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), and subsequent amendments specified in the Higher Education Opportunity Act (HEOA) and the reauthorization of the Violence Against Women Act (VAWA).